 Also, these two supplemental inspections are intended to provide the information the NRC needs in order to assess safety.
 The NRC can acquire this information by performing independent inspections or can acquire the information by reviewing the licensee’s efforts to assess the root cause of the issue.
 If the licensee chooses not to provide some of the information needed to satisfy the inspection requirements, the NRC always has the option of acquiring this information by independent inspection.

-At the highest level, supplemental IP 95003, “Supplemental Inspection ,” is intended to determine the breadth and depth of safety, organizational, and programmatic issues.
+At the highest level, supplemental IP 95003, “Supplemental Inspection Response to Action Matrix Column 4 (Multiple/Repetitive Degraded Cornerstone) Inputs,” is intended to determine the breadth and depth of safety, organizational, and programmatic issues.
 This supplemental procedure is more diagnostic than indicative and includes reviews of programs and processes not inspected as part of the baseline inspection program.
 While the procedure does allow for focus to be applied to areas where performance issues have been previously identified, the procedure requires that some sample reviews be performed for all key attributes of the effected strategic performance areas.
-The rational behind this is that additional NRC assurance is required to ensure public health and safety, beyond that provided by the baseline inspection program and the PIs at those facilities where significant performance issues have been identified.
+The rationale behind this is that additional NRC assurance is required to ensure public health and safety, beyond that provided by the baseline inspection program and the PIs at those facilities where significant performance issues have been identified.
 The results of this inspection will aid the NRC in deciding whether additional regulatory actions are necessary to assure public health and safety.
 These additional regulatory actions could include orders, confirmatory action letters, or additional supplemental inspections, as necessary to confirm that corrective actions to the identified performance concerns have been effective.

-provide additional information on the scope and basis for each of the supplemental inspection procedures.
+Exhibits 46 through 48 provide additional information on the scope and basis for each of the supplemental inspection procedures.

 0308.2-05 EVENT RESPONSE

-MD 8.3 provides the criteria for NRC investigatory response to significant operational events involving reactor and non-reactor facilities licensed by the NRC.
+Management Directive 8.3 provides the criteria for NRC investigatory response to significant operational events involving reactor and non-reactor facilities licensed by the NRC.
 The criteria define several levels of response, including an IIT and AIT.
 IITs inspect events having greater health and safety significance than events inspected by AITs.

 As part of the development of the new reactor oversight process (ROP), MD 8.3 was revised to risk-inform the deterministic criteria for event response at reactor facilities.
 The previous deterministic criteria for IITs and AITs is now evaluated in conjunction with risk in order to identify a graded response, based in part on the risk metric.
 The graded response will consist of an IIT, AIT, and Special Inspection for the lowest level of response.
 The risk metric of conditional core damage probability (CCDP) is used to best reflect the full extent of any loss of defense-in-depth due to the event, regardless of whether the cause is due to licensee performance or otherwise.
 Numerical risk estimation by itself is not meaningful unless accompanied by an understanding of the most influential related assumptions and uncertainties.